-This guide provides you with all the information you need to know about CBD oil Canada.
+This guide provides you with all the information you need to know about where to find CBD oil Canada.
 Below are high quality products from the best brands in Canada.

 If you’re looking to find CBD products near you, browse our city guides.
 Ordering online makes sense unless you’re looking for CBD products immediately.
 Shopping online gives you better prices and far more selection.